b-juravic/react-jobly/README.md

 <em>An online job board project complete with authentication and search functionality</em>

-Jobly is a mobile frist responsive single page React application that will be using a progressive enhancement approach for cross-browser compatability (using flexbox when supported).
+Jobly is a mobile first responsive single page React application that will be using a progressive enhancement approach for cross-browser compatibility (using flexbox when supported).
 The flexbox updates are a work in progress, but the navigation component updates are complete and can be viewed at this time.

 * Once a user has registered and/or logged in, they gain access to the private routes only accessible by authenticating and they’re greeted with a personalized welcome message when on the home page.
 * Users have the ability to browse all jobs and all companies, as well as search jobs by title and search companies by name.